tfdgrand/Fee_note/README.md

 #### Good to know

+The script runs every 5 minutes.
+Hence, it can take up to 5 minutes for the request to receive an answer.

 The processing logic assumes a certain naming convention for calendar events.
 Rules that have been implemented for processing the Calendar:
 * the script considers all events present in the Calendar attachement.
 It is the responsibility of the sender to specify the dates for which a report is desired correctly;